What is the best way to teach someone how to do something?

 How much does Stepshot cost?

 Stepshot’s desktop app is free now, but it’s no longer being supported by the developers.
+If you encounter a problem with StepShot, you won’t be able to get help about it.

 What are the top alternatives to Stepshot?